 - Access your file storage directories from the command line

 - Use the Drush command-line tool

-where [site] is your site name, [env] is the environment name, and [server] is the name of the server you're logging in to.
+[server]is the name of the server you're signing in to.
 To view the combined site and server name, see the User and keys page at Cloud > Users and keys.
 Be sure to specify an environment (usually one of

 prod).
 When you specify an environment, your PATH and other environment variables are set up in exactly the same way as they are for web processes, cron jobs, and Cloud hooks.
 In particular, whichever version of PHP you have configured on the Cloud > Workflow page will be the first in the PATH, and thus will be the default in your SSH session.

 For example, this command accesses the Staging environment of a website named

 exampleon the server named

 To open a window that allows command-line access to your files, use PuTTY, a free Telnet/SSH client for Windows.

 When you run PuTTY, load a session previously configured to connect to your web server, and then click Open.

 Import and export databases